cauchyschwarz192837/RotatingMemoryGame_processor/README.md

 # ECE 350: Digital Systems (Spring 2025), Final Project: Rotating Memory Game
 ## FPGA Design Project

 Self-written CPU in Verilog HDL with hardware modifications (e.g. memory-mapped IO) to run a rotating memory game on a VGA screen, written in x86/MIPS-like assembly.
-See Technical_Report.pdf for details
+See the file "Technical_Report.pdf" for details

 Short video demo: